-Introduction
+INTRODUCTION

 Eosinophilic oesophagitis (EoE) is an increasingly common cause of dysphagia or food bolus obstruction.
 EoE is a chronic antigen mediated disease of the oesophagus.
 It is characterised symptomatically by oesophageal dysfunction and histologically by eosinophil predominant inflammation.
-The condition was first described almost 30 years ago in a cohort of patients with >20 intraepithelial eosinophils (IEE) per high power field seen on oesophageal biopsy, with 11 of the 12 demonstrating normal oesophageal acid exposure on 24 pH monitoring (1).
-A further cohort of 10 patients with recurrent dysphagia and high concentrations of IEE at endoscopic biopsy was reported in 1994 (2).
+The condition was first described almost 30 years ago in a cohort of patients with >20 intraepithelial eosinophils (IEE) per high power field seen on oesophageal biopsy, with 11 of the 12 demonstrating normal oesophageal acid exposure on 24 pH monitoring[1].
+A further cohort of 10 patients with recurrent dysphagia and high concentrations of IEE at endoscopic biopsy was reported in 1994[2].

-Until 2007 only 212 cases had been reported in the literature (3).
+Until 2007 only 212 cases had been reported in the literature[3].
 Since that time, the reporting of cases of EoE has increased dramatically.
 More than 750 articles incorporating several thousand patients have been published on the subject since being first described with seventy five per cent being published in the last five years.

 EoE is sometimes described as ‘oesophageal asthma’ on account of its association with atopy.
-Up to 50% of patients also have bronchial asthma or allergic rhinitis, and 20% have atopic dermatitis (4).
+Up to 50% of patients also have bronchial asthma or allergic rhinitis, and 20% have atopic dermatitis[4].
 Males are affected three times more often than females, and patients typically present either in childhood or during the third or fourth decades of life.

 The typical presenting features of this condition include intermittent dysphagia, food bolus obstruction and weight loss.
-In the paediatric population, patients may also present with weight loss and failure to thrive.
+In the paediatric population, patients may also present with nausea, vomiting, weight loss and failure to thrive.

 Recent consensus guidelines state that histological evidence of at least 15 intraepithelial eosinophils per high power field (eos/hpf) in at least one oesophageal mucosal biopsy stained with haematoxylin and eosin is required for the diagnosis.
-GORD should be excluded by demonstrating a lack of response to high dose proton pump inhibitor therapy or normal oesophageal pH monitoring (5; 6).
+However, in the correct clinical setting, patients may be considered to have EoE with <15 eos/hpf.
+An example would be an atopic male on a proton pump inhibitor (PPI) at the time of diagnostic endoscopy with typical endoscopic findings.
+GORD should be excluded by demonstrating a lack of response to high dose proton pump inhibitor therapy or normal oesophageal pH monitoring[5,6].

 Not only is oesophageal biopsy essential in all patients with food bolus obstruction or dysphagia, regardless of the endoscopic appearance, the number of biopsies taken is also important.
 A minimum of six biopsies should be taken; two each from the upper, mid and lower oesophagus.
-Using a benchmark of 15 eos/hpf, it has been shown that the diagnostic sensitivity for EoE is 84%, 97% and 100% when 2, 3 and 6 biopsies are taken respectively (7).(8)
+Using a benchmark of 15 eos/hpf, it has been shown that the diagnostic sensitivity for EoE is 84%, 97% and 100% when 2, 3 and 6 biopsies are taken respectively[7].
+A further study demonstrated 100% sensitivity when 5 biopsies were taken[8].

 Estimates of the prevalence of EoE in the general population vary in the literature.
-In Switzerland, the adult prevalence has been estimated to be 0.02% (9), 0.44% in the United States (10) and 1% in Sweden (11).
-In more targeted populations, such as those undergoing oesophageal endoscopy the prevalence is significantly greater and in the region of 6-15% (12; 13).
+In Switzerland, the adult prevalence has been estimated to be 0.02%[9], 0.44% in the United States[10] and 1% in Sweden[11].
+In more targeted populations, such as those undergoing oesophageal endoscopy the prevalence is significantly greater and in the region of 6%-15%[12,13].

 The current hurdles in the management of patients with EoE include; improving our understanding of the aetiology of the condition, investigating the individual causes, assessing the true disease severity and planning the best long term maintenance therapy.
-Distinguishing EoE from GORD is also a hurdle because the two conditions, both being common, can co-exist.
+Distinguishing EoE from gastro-oesophageal reflux disease (GORD) is also a hurdle because the two conditions, both being common, can co-exist.

 AETIOLOGY AND PATHOPHYSIOLOGY